virtu/p2p-metrics/README.md

 #### Duplicate nodes

-The `dns_seed_duplicate_node_count.csv` provides the number of duplicate nodes provided by each DNS seed.
+The file `dns_seed_duplicate_node_count.csv` provides the number of duplicate nodes provided by each DNS seed.

 The file `dns_seed_duplicate_node_share.csv` holds the share of duplicate nodes provided by each DNS seed (i.e., the ratio of duplicate to overall nodes provided by a seed).